The Hutchins Center Explains: The yield curve – what it is, and why it matters

 Inflation erodes the value of any promise to pay a fixed sum in the future, including interest payments on a bond or loan.
 Investors and lenders demand compensation for this by building an “inflation premium” into the interest rate on a loan or bond.

-The term premium and QE
+The term premium

 What is an inverted yield curve?